open-reaction-database/ord-schema/docs/overview.md

 database will not be affected by any contributor choosing to cease their involvement in the initiative.

-All data submitted to the database will be required to conform to the [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license, a well-known license for creative works.
-Additionally, the various software tools developed for the database will be licensed under the [Apache](https://choosealicense.com/licenses/apache-2.0/) license; this is another well-known and OSI-approved license that is used by many organizations around the world.
+All data submitted to the database will be made available under the [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license, a well-known license for creative works.
+Additionally, the various software tools developed for the database will be made available under the [Apache](https://choosealicense.com/licenses/apache-2.0/) license; this is another well-known and OSI-approved license that is used by many organizations around the world.